jeffreysdempsey/OpenSesame/Installation and Configuration.md

 # Installation
-## Raspberry Pi Setup
+## Raspberry Pi Setup and Configuration
 1. First things first, if you haven't yet installed NOOBS and done initial setup, [follow this tutorial.](https://www.raspberrypi.org/help/noobs-setup/2/)
 1. After you have Raspbian up and running and up to date, you'll need to install a few packages and dependencies.
+1. Make sure your Python 2 or 3 installation is up to date.
-1. Install BlueZ 5.44 (as of 5/2/17) using `sudo apt-get install bluez`: http://www.bluez.org/download/
+1. Install BlueZ using `sudo apt-get install bluez`.
+See the website for more info: http://www.bluez.org/download/
-1. Install PyBluez using `pip install pybluez`: http://karulis.github.io/pybluez/
+1. Install PyBluez using `pip install pybluez`.
+See the website for more info: http://karulis.github.io/pybluez/
-1.
+1. Download [opensesame.py](https://github.com/jeffreysdempsey/OpenSesame/blob/master/opensesame.py) or code your own version.
+At this point, the software setup should be good to go on the Raspberry Pi.

 ## Android App
 ### Install from APK
 *Know that installing APKs from unknown sources poses a security risk.
 Know what you're doing and why you're doing it.
 I bear no responsibility if you manage to brick or otherwise damage your phone installing this or something else on your phone.*
+*Further, this .apk file will NOT work as there is a MAC address hardcoded.
+It is only intended to work with a specific bluetooth device.
+This .apk file is only provided so you can see the GUI*

 1. To install, you'll have to side load the .apk.
 To enable installing apps not from the Play Store, go to Settings>Security scroll down and toggle the switch for the option "Unknown Sources".
 Alternatively, you can just search the settings for "unknwon sources."
 1. Download the [OpenSesame.apk file](https://github.com/jeffreysdempsey/OpenSesame/blob/master/OpenSesame.apk) on your Android device.